-Mum had really long hair when she was in her teens, but when she was about 18yrs old, she thought it was time to get it cut off.
-It was a lot of hard work to maintain it and it was not easy in the mornings with her and all her siblings trying to get ready for work.
-She walked to the Dandy Beauty Salon which was located in Foster Street, Dandenong and off it all went.
-Above is a photo that shows the hairdresser cutting it and it was even put onto the front page of 'The Dandenong Journal' on 9th January 1963.
+Mum had really long hair when she was in her teens, but when she was about 18yrs old, she thought it was time for a change.
+It was a lot of hard work to maintain and a little difficult in the mornings with her and all her siblings trying to get ready for work.
+So one day she walked to the Dandy Beauty Salon which was located in Foster Street, Dandenong and had it all cut off.
+Above is a precious photo that shows the hairdresser cutting it and one of the photos taken was even put onto the front page of 'The Dandenong Journal' on 9th January 1963.
 Unfortunately they misspelt Mum's name and her address wrong.
-She kept her locks for quite a while and I can remember that she showed me once, but it's now gone or so she says.
+She had kept her locks for quite a while and I can remember that she showed me once, but it's now gone or so she says.

-Mum told me that when she took the walk to the Salon she had to walk past the Hammond Road Bridge and there were workmen there staring at her admiring her long locks, but after she walked back after her hair was all gone, they stared at her differently like what did you do.
-Mum had thought the same thing and was devastated that her beautiful long hair was all gone.
+Mum told me that on the way to the salon she had walked past the Hammond Road Bridge and that there were workmen there staring at her and admiring her long locks.
+On her way back home, she walked back past there, but now with her hair all gone they stared at her differently like what did you do.
+Mum had thought the same thing and was devastated that she no longer had her beautiful long hair.

 Mum's family home was at 30 Haresta Avenue, Dandenong South.
 It was a light blue wooden house that would be filled with lots of precious memories.
 In this street would be where Mum would be introduced to my Dad, Luca Cannito who was also an Italian Migrant.
 One day, Dad finally got the courage to come over to Mum's house and ask my Nonno if he could take her out.
 They weren't allowed to go anywhere, but one day they walked to the local Milk bar which was on Kirkham Road.
 One of her brothers was closely watching her take that walk down Haresta Avenue.
 Mum told me that Dad had bought her a vanilla choc wedge which was so cute.